Zhangmutou

 Zhangmutou is a town under the direct jurisdiction of the prefecture-level city of Dongguan in Guangdong province, China.
+The town was called Taian (泰安) in Ming dynasty.
+It was renamed to its current name Zhangmutou, literally the camphor tree head, in Qing dynasty, because camphor trees were widely planted around the town.

 Overview

 It is named for the abundant camphor trees (樟木 (zhāngmù)) which existed at one time.
 It has many flats built and tailored toward expats.
 It is also a favorite retirement destination and attracts Hong Kong residents as the price is much lower than nearby Hong Kong.
 The predominant spoken languages are Hakka, Mandarin and Cantonese.